-As one of the most-visited tourist spots in Mt Gambier, the Blue Lake is considered as one unique and breathtaking attractions of the town and South Australia.
+As one of the most-visited tourist spots in Mount Gambier, the Blue Lake is considered to be the gem of Mount Gambier’s tourist attractions.
+It is certainly a unique and breathtaking sight which awes thousands of visitors year after year.

-The Blue Lake offers a walking trail of 3.6 kilometre long that offers the guests an access to numerous viewing points and also to the underpass between the Leg of Mutton Lake crater and the Blue Lake.
+The Blue Lake offers a walking trail that is 3.6 kilometres long which will direct visitors to each of the viewing platforms dotted around the Lake.
+The trail also leads to the underpass between the Leg of Mutton Lake crater and the Blue Lake.

 Significant sites within the vicinity of the Blue Lake are the Valley Lake crater, Leg of Mutton crater and other volcanic viewing platforms.
-Some tours last around 45 minutes to one hour across the Blue Lake and its surrounding areas.
+Some tours last for around 45 minutes to one hour across so make sure you bring your walking shoes!